z4yx/GoAuthing/README.md

 Or, to be more secure, you can choose `goauthing@.service` and store the config in `~/.auth-thu`.

+For other authentication like IPv6, you can copy these service files and modify them correspondingly.

 ## Build

 Requires Go 1.11 or above